Manage threads in your editor

 })

-This will create a new comment on the thread with the id 123
+This will create a new comment on the thread with the ID 123

 and set the content to This is a new comment

 .
-You can also pass through any meta data you want to the comment.
+You can also pass through any metadata you want to the comment.

 To update a comment you can use the updateComment

 command.
-This command will update the comment with the given id and update the content of the comment.
+This command will update the comment with the given ID and update the content of the comment.

 editor.commands.updateComment({